paula-gomezlucas/icasa-aqi-analysis/README.md

 ## Motivation

-Air quality has a direct impact on long-term health, yet available data is often fragmented or difficult to interpret for non-expert users.
+Air quality has a direct impact on long-term health, yet available information is often fragmented or difficult to interpret for non-expert users.
 ICAsa was conceived as a lightweight tool to bridge this gap by:
 - Aggregating air quality measurements from open data sources
 - Computing long-term average exposure indicators